anteeezy/anthony-derose.github.io/_pages/about.md

 I have a heavy background in computer science, having obtained my B.S. from `Rutgers University`.
 There I spent a lot of time studying and taking a mixed bag of electives on whatever area of computer science I found interesting.
 Some of my favorite classes were principles of programming languages, computer graphics, and intro to artificial intelligence.
 At Rutgers, I interned for a while in a research lab where the majority of my work was in image processing and automation which I found really interesting.

-Currently, I'm a software engineer @ Capital One.
+Currently, I'm a `software engineer @ Capital One`.
 Feel free to reach out to me!